surabhit-08/surabhit-08.github.io/_pages/about.md

 ---

 I am a PhD student in the [Vashisth Research Lab](https://sites.google.com/site/aniruddhvashisth123/home?authuser=0) where I work on moving manufacturing technology closer to magic through the use of artificial intelligence, robots and unconventional processes.
 I did my Bachelor's in mechanical engineering from [Indian Institute of Technology BHU, Varnasi](https://www.iitbhu.ac.in/).
+I am motivated and passionate about employing engineering techniques for finding solutions to problems in operations research and intelligent manufacturing.
+My research interests focus on applications of Robotics, Control and Instrumentation in manufacturing, operations and materials science.
 #A data-driven personal website
 #======